cgalaz01/aladdin_cmr_la/README.md

 ```

 ## Citation
-if you found this code useful for your project please cite as:
+If you found this code useful for your project please cite as:
 ```
 @misc{galazis2023highresolution,
       title={High-Resolution Maps of Left Atrial Displacements and Strains Estimated with 3D CINE MRI and Unsupervised Neural Networks},